-In April 2019, I booked an Airbnb “farm tour” experience just outside of Nashville—a break from our family vacation and the city’s constant energy.
+In April 2019, I booked an Airbnb farm tour experience just outside of Nashville—a break from our agenda filled family vacation and the city’s constant energy.
 We drove through rolling tobacco fields and winding back roads until we reached a quiet Tennessee town.
-Our guide, Jennifer, a lifelong local, led us to a no-frills diner—the kind with metal trays and cafeteria-style serving.
-Collard greens and fried green tomatoes.
-Sweet tea in styrofoam cups.
+Our guide, a lifelong local, led us to a no-frills diner— cafeteria-style with metal trays, collard greens and fried green tomatoes.
+We drank sweet tea in styrofoam cups.

-As we settled into our table, Jennifer asked what I did for work.
+As we settled into our table, I was asked what I did for work.

 And I paused.